Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Application

 \figurehere{4}

 We then applied the proposed parallel LBGM to analyze the joint development of reading and mathematics ability.
 Figure \ref{fig:Bi_traj} demonstrates the model implied curves on the smooth lines for each ability obtained from the parallel model.
 From the figure, we can see that the model implied curves of parallel models did not change from those of univariate growth models shown in Figure \ref{fig:Uni_traj}.
-We also provide the estimates of parameters of interest for the joint development in Table \ref{tbl:RM_est}.
+Table \ref{tbl:RM_est} presents the parameter estimates of interest for joint development.

 \figurehere{5}

 \tablehere{3}